snehaganachari/friends-webpage/README.md

 Phoebe Buffay
 Each character's profile includes a brief description of their personality, quirks, and memorable moments from the show.

+Seasons Overview
+Explore details about all 10 seasons of Friends, including major plot points, memorable episodes, and the evolution of the characters throughout the series.
+Whether you're looking to revisit a specific season or get a quick summary of the entire series, this section has you covered.

 Theme Song
 Relive the nostalgia with the Friends theme song, "I'll Be There for You" by The Rembrandts.
 The webpage includes an embedded player so you can listen to the song while browsing through the content.